 If you have a credit or debit card (as most of us do), you’re already familiar with the role of the cardholder.
 But just to be thorough — a cardholder is someone who obtains a bankcard (credit or debit) from a card issuing bank.
 They then present that card at a business to pay for goods or services.

 Technically, a merchant is any business that sells goods or services.
 But, only merchants that accept cards as a form of payment are pertinent to our explanation.
 So with that said, a merchant is any business that maintains a merchant account that enables them to accept credit or debit cards as payment from customers (cardholders) for goods or services provided.
 You as a business owner are a merchant.
+A common misconception is that the merchant is the processor.
+It comes from confusion around the term merchant services.
+But what that really means is services provided to you, a merchant.

 Acquiring Bank (Merchant’s Bank)

-An acquiring bank is a registered member of the card associations (Visa and MasterCard).
-An acquiring bank is often referred to as a merchant bank because they contract with merchants to create and maintain accounts (called merchant accounts) that allow the business to accept credit and debit cards.
+An acquiring bank is a registered member of the card associations (Visa and Mastercard).
+An acquiring bank is often referred to as a merchant bank because they contract with merchants (businesses) to create and maintain accounts (called merchant accounts) that allow that business to accept credit and debit cards.
 Acquiring banks provide merchants with equipment and software to accept cards and handle customer service and other necessary aspects involved in card acceptance.
 The acquiring bank also deposits funds from credit card sales into a merchant’s account.

 Interestingly enough, many merchants don’t recognize their acquiring bank as the primary provider of their merchant account.
 Acquiring banks are playing an increasingly hands-off role as the bankcard system evolves.
 Acquiring banks often enlist the help of third-party independent sales organizations (ISO) and membership service providers (MSP) to conduct and monitor the day-to-day activities of their merchant accounts.